flashbots/suave-specs/README.md

 ---

-# Specs
+# Specs - In-development

-Specifications for the SUAVE protocol are currently organized by testnet during early protocol development.
-Several testnets might be developed in parallel.
+Specifications for the SUAVE protocol are split into two main tracks, Centauri and Andromeda.

-## In-development Specifications

 | Testnet                       | Phase                                               | ChainID    | Specs                                                                                                                                                                                                                                                         |
 | ----------------------------- | --------------------------------------------------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |